Sharing#

 Expiration#

 A share-link can optionally have an expiration date.
 After this date, anyone opening the link will receive an error instead of file access.
-Expired share-links are not automatically deleted; a collaborator can reactivate them by updating or clearing the expiry.
+Expired share-links are automatically deleted by a scheduled job — once the expiry has passed, the share-link and all its file references are removed.

 Permissions#